 - You can share any particular health or wellbeing needs when completing our 'Getting to know you’ questionnaire.

 Parents and whānau

-Additionally, you will receive regular communication about hall events, key times of year and support services, as well as important University notices in our parents and whānau newsletter.
+Parents and whānau have a vital role to play in your young adult’s first year of university, right through until graduation.
+You will receive regular communication about hall events, key times of year and support services, as well as important University notices in our parents and whānau newsletter.